Mofurka/OpenStarbound-WEdit/README.md

 - To enable the mod, you need to install it and open the WEdit interface in quickbar, then check the "Enable WEdit" checkbox.
 - The mod is not compatible with the original WEdit tech, so you need to remove it from your game first.
 - The mod is not compatible with the original starbound client.
-- Added a material [collision cycling feature](#video) from OpenStarbound.
+- Added a material collision cycling feature from OpenStarbound.
 It uses the same key as the OpenStarbound.
 Open menu, then press the "Settings" -> "Mod Binds" -> "OpenStarbound" -> "Building" -> "Cycle Material Collision".
 WORKS ONLY IF YOU HAVE THE OPENSB BOTH CLIENT AND SERVER INSTALLED.
+[WEdit Material Cycling Demonstration](https://youtu.be/k671rlXsyts)
 - Refactored the Material and Matmod pickers.
 Now they have the search bar and category sorting.
+[WEdit sort demonstration](https://youtu.be/_xUhWmV3Lg0)
 - Blocks and Matmods are automatically added to WEdit, so it no longer requires third-party mods to add blocks from them.

 The Wiki covers just about everything you need to know and do to use WEdit.
 https://github.com/Silverfeelin/Starbound-WEdit/wiki